sourcebox/midiutil/README.md

 and a velocity of 127 is sent to output device id 2.
 Numbers prefixed with 0x are interpreted as hex values.

+### Sending Sysex files

+    midiutil.py -d ID -s FILE

+Reads the data from the file and transmits the packets to the device.
+A delay of 50ms is inserted between each packet to not overload the device.

 ### Monitoring MIDI data

     midiutil.py -d ID -r [-x]